ross-dev-bg/DodgeCat/README.md

 # DodgeCat
 A fun little game project that I work on when I'm bored, during my quest to become a less-shit programmer and learn a thing or two.

 Dodge the bullets and see how long your kitty can survive.
+Eat the mice and fish to trigger helpful effects and earn progress towards regenerating your 9 lives.

 Supports WASD, Arrow and Touch movement for mobile devices.
 ESC or Double Tap to Pause.